 The UK judge did not appear even to review SAP’s definition of indirect access.
 But the last paragraph of the response is entirely dishonest.
-Indirect access as interpreted by SAP is not a legitimate claim.
+Indirect access, as interpreted by SAP, is not a legitimate claim.
 Companies that signed SAP contracts did read and understand the legal terms.
-SAP changed their policy and had changed the interpretation of indirect access.
+SAP changed its policy and had changed the interpretation of indirect access.

 Geoff: Is the “named user” even relevant in today’s world?
 Are we trying to use legacy definitions in a digitally transformed world, and perhaps that isn’t working?

 Joe: Yes and no. If you look at Salesforce, for instance, they typically have three user categories based on the level of use and functionality required that follow similar conventions.
 As an industry, the named user is still the primary way that licenses are described.
 That doesn’t work as well when the named user may be an interface or a sensor, or some other device.

 Way back when, for an on-premise system like SAP, the users were the employees of the company that accessed that system through a display device.
 It was all contained within the company environment.
 That was the only way you had access to the software.
 And it was easy to say at what level of access or functionality there was an equivalent fee based on the usage.

 Today, that notion has become even more convoluted given outsourcing, e-commerce, partnerships and third-party customers.

 ASUG is perpetrating or allowing a false framework to be promoted.
 A named user never applied to application integration.
 This is because SAP’s application and interpretation of an expanded indirect access definition are new.
 Geoff and Joe’s two comments are either completely misinformed, in which case Geoff and Joe are the wrong people to interview on these topics, or Geoff and Joe are lying, in which case again, they are the wrong people to interview on these topics.